Growing mums is quite easy if you know all the details! Here’s all you need to know about How to Grow Chrysanthemums in

 Growing mums is easy as they’re undemanding for soil conditions and low maintenance and suitable even for novice gardeners.

 The potting soil must be well-draining, loamy, and airy.
-Additionally, you can add 1/3 of compost and other organic matter into it at the time of planting.
+Additionally, you can add 1/3 of compost and other organic matter to the growing medium while planting.
 After planting, water generously for 1-2 weeks, so the plants will establish well.

 As chrysanthemums have a shallow root system, regular watering is recommended.
 Keep the soil slightly moist but not wet.
-The best method to follow is to let the topsoil dry a little bit before watering the plant again.
 Also, avoid overwatering the plant at all costs.

 Apply 12-6-6 slow-release fertilizer during the beginning of the growing season.
 Alternatively, you can also use a balanced liquid fertilizer according to the product’s instructions once in a couple of weeks.

 Pests and Diseases

-Pests like leaf and stem miners, chrysanthemum eelworm, aphids, caterpillars, worms affect the mums.
+Pests like leaf and stem miners, chrysanthemum eelworm, aphids, caterpillars, and worms affect the mums.
 Diseases like gray mold, powdery mildew, and root rot infect it.